Soccer-Teenager Moukoko, veteran Goetze in Germany's World Cup squad | Sports-Games

 Germany handed a surprise call-up to Borussia Dortmund teenager Youssoufa Moukoko in their World Cup squad on Thursday as 2014 World Cup winner Mario Goetze marked a sensational return to the national team set up after five years.
 Germany coach Hansi Flick announced his 26-man squad for the tournament in Qatar starting on Nov.
 20, with the 17-year-old Moukoko, who has scored six times in the Bundesliga this season, included.

+Germany handed a surprise call-up to Borussia Dortmund teenager Youssoufa Moukoko in their World Cup squad on Thursday as 2014 World Cup winner Mario Goetze marked a sensational return to the national team set up after five years.

+Germany coach Hansi Flick announced his 26-man squad for the tournament in Qatar starting on Nov.
+20, with the 17-year-old Moukoko, who has scored six times in the Bundesliga this season, included.
+"Youssoufa is lively and quick player.
+We are really happy for him," Flick said.

-Werder Bremen forward Niclas Fuellkrug also earned a spot after a stellar season with 10 goals so far and following the absence of the injured Timo Werner.
+Werder Bremen forward Niclas Fuellkrug also earned a spot after a stellar season with 10 goals so far and following the absence of the injured Timo Werner and Lukas Nmecha.
 But 30-year-old midfielder Goetze's return will no doubt hog the headlines with the 2014 final scorer back to his best with a return to the Bundesliga with Eintracht Frankfurt this season.

 "Mario Goetze is there.
 2017 was the last time.
 Mario is totally happy and so are we to have him.
-It gives us many options," Flick told a news conference.
-Squad:
+We all know he is an exceptional player.
+He has been performing at a very high level in the last matches," Flick told a news conference.
+Bayern Munich provided a strong midfield core with Thomas Mueller, teenager Jamal Musiala, Leroy Sane, Serge Gnabry, Leon Goretzka and Joshua Kimmich.

+Keeper Manuel Neuer will lead the team and remains first choice for the fourth consecutive World Cup.
+Four-time winners Germany are looking to make amends for their shock first round loss in 2018 and kick off their Group E matches against Japan on Nov.
+23.

+They next face Spain four days later and Costa Rica on Dec 1.
+Germany are leaving for Oman on Monday where they will play their final warmup game on Nov.
+16 before flying on to Doha.

 Goalkeepers: Manuel Neuer (Bayern Munich), Marc-Andre ter Stegen (Barcelona), Kevin Trapp (Eintracht Frankfurt) Defenders: Matthias Ginter (Freiburg), Antonio Ruediger (Real Madrid), Niklas Suele (Borussia Dortmund), Nico Schlotterbeck (Borussia Dortmund), Thilo Kehrer (West Ham United), David Raum (RB Leipzig), Lukas Klostermann, Armel Bella Kotchap (Southampton), Christian Guenter (Freiburg)